EAI S-CUBE 2022 will be held as a fully-fledged online conference.

 - Find out if your research resonates – get real-time evaluation of your presentation on-site via EAI Compass.

-Submissions are invited in all aspects and dimensions of sensor software systems development supporting WSN, aiming to smart applications, including, but not restricted to:
+Submissions are invited in all aspects and dimensions of sensors, control technologies and networks, aiming to smart applications, including, but not restricted to:

 - IoT sensors and networks;